 The PSAT score report contains your answers, the correct answers, and a simple rating of difficulty for every question on the test.
 Because you also get back your actual PSAT, you’ll be able to review your work and learn why you made the mistakes you did and how you can avoid them in the future.
 You can, with effective preparation, expect to improve your scores on the SAT – the majority of students do.

-There are a few considerations in determining which month is best for you, March or May:
+If you're on the fence about when to take the SAT, there are a few considerations in determining which month is best for you, March or May:

 If you take the SAT test in May, you can get back a copy of the test, your answers, and the correct answers by requesting (and paying a bit extra for) the Question & Answer Service when you register for the SAT.
 Think of it: you’ll get a copy of the very SAT exam you took along with a breakdown, question by question, of each answer to its 170 questions.
 Talk about a great diagnostic tool!

 If you don’t want to take the SAT immediately before your AP exams, then March may be the better testing month – but if you need more time to prepare, then May is likely a better testing month.

 But don’t stop there.
 The June SAT test date is the last of seven national administrations each school year.
 If you’re aiming for a higher SAT score, you can take the SAT one more time as a junior.
 Use our top SAT test tips to help you study!

 Want to try one last time to improve your score?
+Wondering when should you take the SAT as a final attempt?
 A senior can take the first SAT of the academic year in October and have the results back in less than three weeks!
 For most students, a good score on this test will make it to a college admissions office by an early decision or early action application deadline.

 A word of caution.
 Some colleges allow you to use Score Choice to select which sets of scores to officially report to them when you apply.
 Others, however, ask you to send all your scores.
 While virtually every college “superscores” the SAT (here's a list of the colleges that do NOT superscore the SAT), they will still see all the scores you send.

-It is possible that some highly selective colleges will have a negative reaction if you take the test too many times or have some lower scores among those you report to them.
+Hopefully, you’ve found an answer to the question “when do you take the SAT”.
 So, juniors, put together your testing plan now!
 Call us to talk about our private SAT prep as well as our small group workshops.
 Our expert SAT tutors will help you achieve a great score!
 And, of course, you’ll also want to take the ACT, but we've covered that in depth in our ACT blog posts.